colebarnes7/Project-4/README.md

 ![repeat_retailer](Images/repeat_retailer.PNG)

-Overall, used pin number transactions are less likely to be a fraud, while, used chip transactions are more likely to be a fraud.
+Overall, used pin number transactions are less likely to be a fraud, while used chip transactions are more likely to be a fraud.

 ![used_pin](Images/used_pin.PNG)